siliconwitchery/docs/s1-module/s1-module.md

 ### Sensitivity to light

 The wafer level chip packages used on the module are sensitive to visible and near infrared light.
 Bright flashes of light such as from camera flashes may unintentionally trigger logic and malfunctions within the devices.
-In best case scenarios, this may result in CPU lockups or resets, or in worst case, may damage internal circuitry.
+In best case scenarios, this may result in lockups or resets, but in worst case, may damage internal circuitry.
 The final product design must shield the chips properly.

 ### DC characteristics

-For accurate information it is recommended to check the individual IC datasheets as linked to from the Block Diagram section.
-There are many configurations and modes of both the nRF52, and FPGA which may result in different operating characteristics.
+For accurate information it is recommended to check the individual IC datasheets as linked to from the [Block diagram](#block-diagram) section.
+There are many configurations and modes of the nRF52, FPGA, and PMIC which may result in different operating characteristics.

 Some of the operating characteristics are listed here, but may not reflect all cases.